shapeoko/Docs/content/tips.md

 * Spiral End Mill

 which is intended for use with the machine in the rotary tool once it is fully operational.
+(You could use it to drill holes in your wasteboard for T-nuts.)

+Additional useful tools include:

+* Pliers
+* Wire cutters
+* Wire strippers
+* Multimeter to test continuity

 ###Screw Sizes (lengths)